Affaire des 16 de Basse-Pointe: Manhunt and arrest of suspects

 The Minister of the Interior at the time, the socialist Jules Moch, intended to use the affair to reduce unrest by break the Communist-led strike actions of the 40,000 cane cutters of the island.
 After an intense manhunt lasting several weeks, the administration was still unable to determine a suspect.

 Eventually, the administration arrested 18 agricultural workers who were known to be trade unionists and communists.
 All were male workers between 26 and 56 years old and all were non-white (including three of Indian origin).
 The 18 spent almost three years in pretrial detention.
 Two of them were released after two years because they were not in the area at the time of the crime.
 The remaining sixteen accused were named Sébastien Julina, Albert Rovela, Jean Bastel, Stéphane Roselmac, Félix Goidaman, Romain Nelar, Eusèbe Roure, Edmond Cressant, René Polomat, Nestor Clio, Omer Surbon, Crépin Romain, Marcelin Hérard, Louis Blézés and two named Moutoussamy.

 The indictment of some defendants was based on erroneous evidence, including alleged confessions reported by people who were never in fact where they claimed to be.

 Unions and communists continued their campaign of solidarity, including petitions and protests against the slowness of the investigation.
-The trial was increasingly seen as an case study of racism and colonial repression.
+The trial was increasingly seen as a case study of racism and colonial repression.
 Tensions grew to a point that the trial was relocated from Fort-de-France to Bordeaux.